-Systematic Kinesiology uses the modern western tool of muscle testing and a wide range of correction techniques, along with the Chinese meridian acupuncture system which dates back thousands of years.
+Systematic Kinesiology uses the modern western tool of muscle monitoring and a wide range of correction techniques, along with the Chinese meridian acupuncture system which dates back thousands of years.

-We use muscle testing as muscles are an extension of the nervous system.
+We use muscle monitoring as muscles are an extension of the nervous system.

 Kinesiology is a truly integrated therapy in that all elements of the person are assessed and balanced during treatment.